gomesjj/gomesjj.github.io/_posts/2016-05-10-NUC-Squarepants.md

 ![Syba mPCIe Adapter](/images/nuc/mpcie_extender.png){: .align-center}

 {: .notice--info}
-**Note:** The small board on the left of is connected to the mPCIe interface in the motherboard.
+**Note:** The small board on the left is connected to the mPCIe interface in the motherboard.

 ### Putting it all together